bep/clocks/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bep/clock)](https://goreportcard.com/report/github.com/bep/clock)
 [![GoDoc](https://godoc.org/github.com/bep/clock?status.svg)](https://godoc.org/github.com/bep/clock)

 This package provides a _ticking clock_ that allows you to set the start time.
+It also provides a system clock, both implementing this interface:

 ```go
 // Clock provides the sub set of methods in time.Time that this package provides.